 Start a community project to give back to your area

-There are tones of examples of great community project happening in neighbourhoods.
-From fundraising for a local sports teams and social clubs to community gardens and graffiti removal for the streets.
+There are lots of examples of great community projects happening in neighbourhoods.
+From fundraising for local sports teams and social clubs to community gardens and graffiti removal for the streets.